piam/bjc-course/curriculum/10-internet/labs/02-internet-activity.md

 Your task is to pick 3 cities/locations from [http://traceroute.org](http://traceroute.org) and use tools to find the number of hops to either your machine (sometimes that’s the default) or to Duke’s nameserver which is 152.3.250.1 --- if you have a choice of how to connect, use traceroute.
 Many of the links at traceroute.org don’t work, click around as needed.

-*Task: Enter the three cities and the number of hops*
+*Task: Mention the three cities/locations, you have chosen and the number of hops*

 Reflection on these Internet Tools
 ----------------------------------
- * What impact has the Internet had on solving problems and gathering information?
+ * What impact has the Internet had, on solving problems and gathering information?
  * What problems has the Internet created?
 What are we doing to address these problems?